 4. Find a wild koala - it's one of the best places in the world to see one

 18 koalas were introduced to Kangaroo Island in 1920s to attempt to increase their overall numbers.
 Now there's over 13,000 and it's one of the best places to see a koala in the wild.

 The best spots are around Hanson Bay or in Flinders Chase National Park (we saw a few on the heritage walk that goes from the Visitor's Centre).

 As there's very little development, Kangaroo Island is the perfect place to disconnect from the outside world.
 In huge parts of the island there is little phone signal, meaning you can get away from emails, breaking news and any distractions from the outside world.
 Bliss.

-6. Enjoy the epic roads
+6. Enjoy the epic road at Flinders Chase

 You're more likely to find wildlife than cars on the road as there are so few people here.
 It's road trip paradise.

 Our favourite (pictured below) is in Flinders Chase National Park and is on the way to Cape Du Coerdic.
 You can find it on the map below.

 7. See rare Australian Sea Lions at Seal Bay

 One of the best things to do on Kangaroo Island is getting up close to the Australian Sea Lions at Seal Bay.
 They're happy to share their beach with you, for a little while anyway!